Julius Kipyegon Kones: Background

 Dr. Kones was born and raised in Cheptalal village, Bomet County.
 He went to Kitala Primary School and later joined Kaboson Secondary School in Bomet District in the year 1986.
 He has a PhD in Statistics from the University of Nairobi, a Master and Bachelor of Science degrees in Mathematics and Statistics from Moi University.

 Political career

-In 2007 General Elections, Dr Kones was elected to represent the Konoin Constituency in the 10th parliament of Kenya.
+In the 2007 General Elections, Dr Kones was elected to represent the Konoin Constituency in the 10th parliament of Kenya.
 The former statistics lecturer at the University of Nairobi says he had given little thought to running for an elective position but some residents pushed him into it.
 He was initially skeptical about contesting but made up his mind only four weeks into party nominations.
 The former politician owes his past political success to his grassroots connections and his academic credentials.